chinamike65/hugo-tuolesi/content/book6/book6en.md

 79

-Chapter 6 Refuge
+##### Chapter 6 - Refuge

-Take refuge in the guru, take refuge in the Buddha, take refuge in the law, take refuge in the Sangha
+Take refuge in the guru,

+take refuge in the Buddha,

+take refuge in the Dharma,

+take refuge in the Sangha

 There are three refuges and four refuges.